-- 5.6.1 Individual tie-breakers will be the same as in the District tournaments by rules in each event with the exception of the overall individual score.
-The high overall aggregate individual score will be broken by the Hunter Education Responsibility Exam if further tie breaking is needed follow rule 4.6.2d. - 5.6.2 Team tie breakers as followed: - 5.6.2a Archery: Total number of team X's, then total number of team X's at the 30 yards, then total number of team X's at 25 yards, then total number of team X's at 20 yards, then total number of team X's at 15 yards.
-If the team tie has not been broken, one individual from each team will be selected by the team and from the 30 yard mark single arrows will be shot until one competitor scores more points than their opponent. - 5.6.2b Rifle: Total number of team X's, then total number of team X's from standing, then total number of team X's from kneeling, then total number of team X's from sitting, then total number of team X's from prone.
+- 5.6.2b Rifle: Total number of team X's, then total number of team X's from standing, then total number of team X's from sitting, then total number of team X's from prone.
 If the team tie has not been broken, then one individual from each team will be selected by the team and single rounds will be fired from the standing position.
 This will continue until one competitor scores more points than their opponent. - 5.6.2c Shotgun: Total team's score on their first shooting position, then total team score from the second shooting position, then total team score from the third shooting position, then total team score from fourth shooting position, then total team score from the fifth shooting position.
 If a tie still remains, each team will select an individual and they will start on the first shooting position and shoot the course until someone gains an advantage. - 5.6.2d Hunter Skills: If tie exists, follow rule 4.6.3b.